man27382210/tutorial-graphql/docs/play/relay/README.md

 ### Setup

-Here we use `jest` and `enzyme`, it's very popular unit test tool in JS / React world.
+Same as pervious tutorial, we use `jest` and `enzyme` as unit test tool,
-This project is create from `create-react-app`, which has test script setup in `package.json`:

 ```
 "scripts": {